-In the last century, error-correcting codes were developped to overcome the emergence of anomalies in data while transmitting or storing them.
+In the last century, error-correcting codes were developed to overcome the emergence of anomalies in data while transmitting or storing them.
 In the quantum setting, such correction systems are all the more important as quantum decoherence eventually produces such errors.
-At the fall of the $\textrm{XX}^\textrm{th}$, several constructions were given for quantum error-correcting codes; among them, CSS codes, developped by A.R Calderbank, P. Shor and A .
+At the end of the $\textrm{XX}^\textrm{th}$ century, several constructions were given for quantum error-correcting codes; among them, CSS codes, developped by A.R Calderbank, P. Shor and A .
 Steane \cite{Calderbank,Steane}, are constructed from two classical codes orthogonal to each other.
-Because of their strong relation with classical codes, they have been subject to intense study.
+Because of their strong relation with classical codes, they have been the subject of intense study.
 CSS codes can alternatively be related to the topological notion of chain complexes.
-Not only this approach provides a way to construct CSS codes, but parameters such as length, dimension and minimum distance can also be read through the chain complex and its (co)homology.
-In this perspective, the non detectable error patterns correspond to (co)cycles with nonzero representatives in the (co)homology of the chain complex.
-The dimension of the quantum code is nothing but the dimension of the homology group, and the quantum minimum distance nothing but the minimum weight of a (co)homologically non trivial cycle.
+Not only does this approach provides a way to construct CSS codes, but parameters such as length, dimension and minimum distance can also be read through the chain complex and its (co)homology.
+From this perspective, the non detectable error patterns correspond to (co)cycles belonging to nonzero classes in the (co)homology of the chain complex.
+The dimension of the quantum code is nothing but the dimension of the (co)homology group, and the quantum minimum distance nothing but the minimum weight of a (co)homologically non trivial cycle.
 This point of view was pioneered by M. Freedman, D. Meyer \cite{Meyer} and A. Kitaev \cite{Kitaev}.